 Performance outcomes Acceptable outcomes Complies Comments PO1.6 All lots include a frontage that allows the site to be provided with sufficient access.
-AO1.6 Lots provided a minimum frontage is accordance with Table 9.4.4.3B Proposed Lot B will have in excess of 400 metres frontage to Springmount Road.
-Proposed Lot A will have less than 400 metres frontage; however, it will continue to be accessed via the established property access. ensures that each lot has sufficient access.
-Existing buildings and ease ments PO2 Reconfiguring a lot which contains existing land uses or existing buildings and structures ensures: AO2.1 Each land use and associated infrastructure is contained within its individual lot. ~ The development complies. (a) new lots are of sufficient area and dimensions to accommodate existing land uses, buildings and structures; and (b) any continuing use is not compromised by the reconfiguration.
-AO2.2 All lots containing existing buildings and structures achieve the setback requirements of the relevant zone. ~ The development complies.

-Performance outcomes Acceptable outcomes Complies Comments PO3 Reconfiguring a lot which contains an existing easement ensures: (a) future buildings, structures and accessways are able to be sited to avoid the easement; and (b) the reconfiguration does not compromise the purpose of the easement or the continued operation of any infrastructure contained within the easement.
+AO1.6 Lots provided a minimum frontage is accordance with Table 9.4.4.3B ~ Each lot will retain its existing frontage.
+Existing buildings and ease ments PO2 Reconfiguring a lot which contains existing land uses or existing buildings and structures ensures: AO2.1 Each land use and associated infrastructure is contained within its individual lot. ~ The development will comply. (a) new lots are of sufficient area and dimensions to accommodate existing land uses, buildings and structures; and (b) any continuing use is not compromised by the reconfiguration.
+AO2.2 All lots containing existing buildings and structures achieve the setback requirements of the relevant zone. ~ The existing buildings will achieve the setback to the realigned boundary.
+PO3 Reconfiguring a lot which contains an existing easement ensures: (a) future buildings, structures and accessways are able to be sited to avoid the easement; and (b) the reconfiguration does not compromise the purpose of the easement or the continued operation of any infrastructure contained within the easement.
 AO3 No acceptable outcome is provided. n/a Not applicable.
 Boundary realignment PO4 The boundary realignment retains all attendant and existing infrastructure connections and potential connections.
-AO4 No acceptable outcome is provided. n/a Not applicable.
-Access and road network PO5 Access to a reconfigured lot (including driveways and paths) must not have an adverse impact on: (a) safety; (b) drainage; (c) visual amenity; (d) privacy of adjoining premises; and (e) service provision.
-AO5 No acceptable outcome is provided. ~ The development will be conditioned to comply.
+AO4 No acceptable outcome is provided. ~ The development will comply.
+Access and road network